Qeshm Island

-Qeshm (Persian language: قشم) is an arrow-shaped Iranian island in the Strait of Hormuz of the Persian Gulf, measuring roughly 1,500 square kilometres (576 square miles) in surface area.
-Separated from the Iranian mainland by the Clarence Strait (Khuran), Qeshm is the largest island in the Persian Gulf.
-The island is part of Qeshm County, Hormozgan province, Iran.
+Qeshm (قشم) is an Iranian island in the Strait of Hormuz of the Persian Gulf, with an area of about 1500 km2.
+Separated from the Iranian mainland by the Clarence Strait, Qeshm is the largest island in the Persian Gulf.
+The island is part of Qeshm County, Daraghan Province.
+There is a hidden missile city underneath the island, which contains various missiles, rockets, and drones.